 We are proud to offer a variety of tours perfect for groups of all kinds and sizes.
 Looking for a fun way to get the night started on your Bachelor/Bachelorette party?
 Need a new way to engage your corporate group in team bonding?
 Do you have a scout group aspiring to gain new badges?
 Looking for a fun and educational way to teach your students about the cultural origins of Milwaukee?
 Our private tours offer all that and more.

 We are flexible, we provide a multitude of tours, and most of all, we make it fun and easy for you.
 Private tours can be arranged on any of our tour options and can be customized just for your party.
 Generous food/drink portions are included in the per person price.
 We require 8 or more for a private walking tour, or 15 or more for a private bus tour – but the sky is the limit as we’ve hosted groups of 300+ on custom tour experiences.

-You pick the tour route, date and time that works best for your group, and email us at firstname.lastname@example.org with your interest.
+You pick the tour route, date and time that works best for your group, and then just email us at firstname.lastname@example.org with your interest.
 From there, we’ll handle the rest.
-Five days prior to the tour date we’ll need a final head count, list of any vegetarians, and payment via credit card or check.
+Five days prior to the tour date we’ll need a final head count, a list of any vegetarians in your party, and payment via credit card or check.
 Literally, it is that easy!
 Start the planning process and contact us today!